-Provider's Selected by the RFP Process
+Providers Selected by the RFP Process

-- 130. The providers selected through the RFP process were all allowed to continue to provide the services at issue and were given a contract that extended either through July or December 2014. - 131.
+- 143. The providers selected through the RFP process were all allowed to continue to provide the services at issue and were given a contract that extended either through July or December 2014. - 144.
 At the expiration of those contracts, the providers that were selected through the RFP process were all provided contract extension into 2015 if they continued to provide and bill Alliance for the service.
 (Johnson, Vol. 1, p.
+258; Johnson, Vol. 1, p.
+155-156).
+In determining whether providers that received an RFP as a result of this process were able to continue to provide services in 2015, Alliance did not conduct another RFP.
+(Johnson, Vol. 1, p.
+156).
+Instead, the standards used to determine if these providers were able to continue to provide these services was whether they met Alliance's retention criteria.
+(Id.).
+The only way a contract would not have been extended into 2015 is if the provider had a serious compliance issue.
+(Johnson, Vol. 1, p.
 258).

-The only way a contract would not have been extended into 2015 is if the provider had a serious compliance issue.
-(Id. p.
-258). - 132.
-Carolina Community has continued to provide services pursuant to a stay issued by this Court.
-Alliance has had no compliance issue during this time period (Nwogbo, Vol. 2, p.
-512-14).
-Under the criteria set forth by Alliance, if Carolina Community would have been awarded a contract extension under the RFP, it would still be allowed to provide services in 2015. - 133.
-Alliance has not cited any retention criteria that Carolina Community has violated since the stay was issued and has not provided any justification under its provider retention policies for why Carolina Community should not be a provider in its network. - 134.
+- 145. Fidelity has continued to provide services pursuant to a stay issued by this Court.
+(Johnson, Vol. 1, p.
+26; Res.
+Ex.
+25).
+Alliance has had no compliance issue during this time period.
+Under the criteria set forth by Alliance, if Fidelity would have been awarded a contract extension under the RFP, it would still be allowed to provide services in 2015. - 146.
+Dr. Johnson testified that if this Court found that Alliance's RFP process and the scores assigned were erroneous and in violation of the law and Alliance's policies that Alliance had no other reason not to want to contract with Fidelity.
+(Johnson, Vol. 1, pp. 174-75).
+He further testified that if this was the case, Fidelity should be treated as any other provider that made it through the RFP process.
+(Id.). - 147.
+Alliance has not cited any retention criteria that Fidelity has violated since the stay was issued and has not provided any justification under its provider retention policies for why Fidelity should not be a provider in its network. - 148.
 Alliances contention that Carolina Community remained a credential, enrolled provider in the Alliance network without regard to the contract between Alliance and Carolina Community for CST, IIH, and SAIOP services is of no consequence.
 The administering of the RFP was specific to the provision of CST, IIH, and SAIOP services, and were necessary for Carolina Community to continue as a CABHA.
 The undersigned has consistently rejected in prior decisions such a narrow interpretation that obviates the harm in Alliance's decision merely because the Petitioner may be continuing to participate in other ways.